Table of Contents

 It’s tempting to attempt to perform in front of our doctors.
 We want them to be impressed by our performance.
 In tests like the Pelli-Robson test, that tendency can backfire.

 Be as honest as you can throughout the testing period.
-Don't make anything up, and don't downplay anything.
+Do not make anything up, and do not downplay anything.
 Work closely with your doctor, and together, you can find a way to make your vision better than it ever was before.